constvoidptr/memhack/README.md

 ## Features

 * Easy to use, consistent and well documented library calls
-* Cross-plattform with Windows and Linux officially supported.
-Easy to add support for a new plattforms because the library was designed with multi-plattform support in mind
+* Cross-platform with Windows and Linux officially supported.
+Easy to add support for a new platforms because the library was designed with multi-platform support in mind
 * Static and dynamic linkage available
 * Written in C and therefore, most likely, callable from your favourite programming language